 Ultrasound may prove to be effective, noninvasive treatment for COVID-19

-Several of the University researchers are part of a Minneapolis-based start-up company, called SecondWave Systems, that seeks to build a low-cost, wearable ultrasound device that is placed over the ribs area to noninvasively apply energy to the spleen to drive anti-inflammatory effects for various health conditions, such as rheumatoid arthritis and sepsis.
-The spleen plays multiple supporting roles in the body.
-It acts as a filter for blood as part of the immune system.
+May 29, 2020—Professor Hubert Lim and other University researchers are part of a Minneapolis-based start-up company, called SecondWave Systems, that seeks to build a low-cost, wearable ultrasound device that is placed over the ribs area to noninvasively apply energy to the spleen to drive anti-inflammatory effects for various health conditions, such as rheumatoid arthritis and sepsis.

-“We are now shifting our attention to research that could be beneficial for the hyperinflammation in the lungs that patients experience in COVID-19,” he added.
+Recently, they shifted their attention to research that could be beneficial for the hyperinflammation in the lungs that patients experience in COVID-19.